Variants of the M113 armored personnel carrier

-A huge number of M113 armored personnel carrier variants have been created, ranging from infantry carriers to nuclear missile carriers.
-The M113 armored personnel carrier has become one of the most prolific armored vehicles of the second half of the 20th century, and continues to serve with armies around the world in many roles.
+M113 armored personnel carrier variants were created for a variety of uses such as transporting infantry and nuclear missiles.
+The M113 armored personnel carrier has become one of the most prolific armored vehicles of the second half of the 20th century, and is still used by various armies around the world.

 Military operators

 Afghanistan

 In 2005, Afghanistan received 15 second-hand M577A2 command and control vehicles from the United States.